TourmalineCore/react-admin-template-smart/README.md

 ### `npm ci`

 Installs modules guided by the package-lock.json lock file.
-This allows you to create reproducible builds.: you get exactly what you expect with each installation.
+This allows you to create reproducible builds: you get exactly what you expect with each installation.

 ### `npm start`